SeismicData/ASDF_definition/waveforms.rst

 +----------------+-------------------------------------------------------------+

-Provenance for that trace can be stored as an identifier to a certain provenance record which represents that particular trace in time.
+Provenance for that trace can be stored as an identifier to a certain provenance record which represents that particular trace.
 It is possible (and recommended) but not necessary that a provenance document in the :doc:`provenance` contains a record with that id.